kam3k/blog/cv.md

 # Industry and Academic Positions Held

+**Technical Consultant**, Peck Tech Consulting Ltd., Kingston, ON; Jan.-Apr.
+2016

+* Developed and implemented several improvements to a large-scale [underground mapping algorithm](http://ugpsrapidmapper.com)

 **Teaching Assistant**, Department of Mechanical and Aerospace Engineering, Carleton University, Ottawa, ON; 2009–2011, and Department of Electrical and Computer Engineering, Queen’s University, Kingston, ON; 2012–present

 * Developed and taught laboratories and tutorials for seven different engineering courses
-* Won Teaching Assistant of the Year in 2013 and 2014
+* Won Teaching Assistant of the Year in 2013, 2014, and 2015

 **Young Graduate Trainee**, Research and Technology Group, [European Space Operations Centre](http://www.esa.int/About_Us/ESOC), European Space Agency, Darmstadt, Germany; Sept.
 2011–Aug.
 2012